Harshita719-coder/Harshita719-coder/README.md

 ## 💼 Experience

 ### 🤖 AI & Automation Intern — Resilience Inc.
-- Built AI workflows using GPT + Zapier + WordPress APIs
+- Designed and developed **AI-powered automation workflows** using OpenAI GPT models, Zapier, and WordPress
-- Automated content generation
-- Improved publishing efficiency
+- Built systems to automatically generate, format, and publish website content with minimal manual input
+- Worked with LLM-based prompt engineering to enhance output quality and consistency
+- Collaborated with team members to integrate workflows into existing production systems and ensure reliability
+- Documented processes and contributed to iterative improvements in automation architecture

+---

-### 🧗 EDGE Facilitator — GMU
+### 🧗 EDGE Facilitator — George Mason University
-- Led team-building activities
+- Facilitated **experiential learning and team-building activities** for student groups
+- Guided participants through problem-solving and collaboration-based challenges
+- Ensured safety protocols and smooth execution of challenge course activities
-- Supported collaboration and problem-solving
+- Supported group dynamics by encouraging communication, leadership, and teamwork skills
+- Assisted instructors in organizing structured learning sessions for students and external groups
+- Helped create a positive, inclusive, and engaging learning environment on campus

 ---